KAIST-PAI-lab/GPALexp/README.md

 Therefore, GPAL enables us to optimize experimental stimuli and obtain maximal information regarding each participant, in the most efficient way.

-GPAL can be adopted not only in psychological experiments but in learning and optimization in various domains as well, including manifolds, dynamics, and computer vision.
+GPAL can be adopted not only in psychological experiments but in various domains as well, including manifold learning, dynamics learning, object detection, and others.

 ## What are the benefits of using GPALexp?
 GPALexp built-in functions can readily be incorporated in existing Python experiment codes, thereby efficiently capture varying patterns of individual data.